In 2007 both Federal and State Agencies Recommended that Manatees Be Reclassified to Threatened Status Under the Endangered Species Act (ESA).

 - USFWS Regional Director, Cynthia Dohner, declined two petitions by environmental groups and on August 25, 2009, issued a letter confirming the health of the species in the Citrus County area.
 She stated: “In general, manatees in Florida’s Northwest Management Unit (which includes manatees that winter in the Crystal and Homosassa Rivers) are doing quite well.”
 Dohner also states that Florida’s sovereign policy in place in King’s Bay since 1991 already “minimizes manatee harassment by swimmers while providing opportunities for wildlife dependant recreation.”

 - In 2010 12 Month Finding, USFWS states they did not anticipate congressional appropriations in FY 2010 to be “available to work on additional critical habitat designations”.
 Yet, they proposed expanding their regulatory control in the Kings Bay Refuge anyway to over 560 acres despite the lack of funding or law enforcement personnel to implement the rule.

-- In 2012, USFWS is required to reevaluate the status of the manatee on the Endangered Species List.
-However, the 2012 synoptic survey population count was not conducted during the winter months of 2011 nor 2012.
+- In 2012, USFWS was required by law to reevaluate the status of the manatee on the Endangered Species List.
+However, no action has been taken as of February, 2014, in direct contrast with the requirements of the Endangered Species Act.